sushmithaJeyaraj33/SQL_Training/Day2_Data_Exploration.md

 ### Purpose

-This table serves as the primary staging area for bulk data ingestion and analytics testing without initial index overhead constraints.
+This table serves as the primary staging area for bulk data ingestion and analytics testing.

 ---